axodotdev/cargo-dist/book/src/ci/github.md

 In the event that installing platform dependencies using cargo-dist's system dependency feature doesn't work for your needs, for example a build dependency for your project isn't provided by the system's package manager, cargo-dist provides a method for injecting build steps into the `build-local-artifacts` job to prepare the container.

+To do this, use the [github-build-setup setting](../reference/config.md#github-build-setup) which should be a path relative to your `.github/workflows/` directory, and which should point to a `.yml` file containing the github workflow steps just as you would normally write them in a workflow.
+(don't forget that leading `-`!)

-To use this you're cargo-dist configuration should include the key `github-build-setup` which should point to a `.yml` file containing the github workflow steps as an array.
-For example, if you needed the Lua programming language installed you could update your `Cargo.toml` with the following.
+For example, if you needed the Lua programming language installed you could update your `Cargo.toml` with the following:

 ```toml
 [workspace.metadata.dist]